stumpyfr/stumpyfr/README.md

 I am a (Data|Platform|Solution) Architect by specialization, a software engineer by profession, and an engineer at heart.

-After 7y working with the Boston Consulting Group as AI Principal Engineer, Imoved to freelancing.
+After 7y working with the Boston Consulting Group as an AI Principal Engineer, I moved to freelancing with Arkham Advisory

-Based in Paris and working internationally with various organisations, from Airline to PE funds.
+Based in Paris and working internationally with various organisations, from airlines to PE funds.

 ## 📫 Contact me